vaeng/microrechner/README.md

 And many more....

-## Decoding of the Instruction set
+## Encoding of the Instruction set
 The encoding of a Instruction is there, because the Machine (CPU) doesn't understand any text.
 So to resolve this the text must be encoded in a specific byte format (in RISC 32 Bit).
 So: Text -transform-> Byte -Input-> CPU.
 % TODO